 “They’re only economy class; what’s all the fuss about?”
 [Drugged up] Captain Rigg

-Nightmare Of Eden then picks up a who-dunnit strand when the Doctor discovers that the The Mandrels rampaging around the Empress – when killed, dissolve into a certain white addictive substance – Vraxoin.
+Nightmare Of Eden then picks up a who-dunnit strand, when the Doctor discovers that the The Mandrels – when killed, dissolve into a certain white addictive substance; Vraxoin.

-The Mandrels themselves, have that man-in-a-suit look about them and kind of wouldn’t look out of place on Saturday morning kids TV, or the Muppet show.
+The Mandrels themselves, have that ‘man-in-a-suit’ look about them and wouldn’t have looked out of place, on Saturday morning kids TV, or the Muppet show.

-This leaves somebody aboard the Empress acting as a drug runner and the culprit isn’t too hard to work out.
-Still, it adds another strand to the humans-under-siege-by-monsters plotline.
+This leaves somebody aboard the Empress, acting as a drug-runner and the culprit isn’t too hard to work out.
+Still, it adds another interesting strand; to the humans-under-siege-by-monsters plotline.

-Cleverly, like Creature From The Pit the Mandrels turn out to be the exploited party in this tale – being harvested for the drug to meet huge demand on the outer colonies.
+Cleverly, like Creature From The Pit, the Mandrels turn out to be the exploited party in this tale – being harvested for the drug-demand, on the outer colonies.